raspberrypilearning/flappy-astronaut/worksheet.md

 	![scrolling](images/scrolling.gif)

-1. Your entire code should so far look like this.
+1. Your entire code so far should look like this:

 	```python
 	from sense_hat import SenseHat